gopheracademy/gopheracademy-web/content/advent-2016/machine-learning-google-prediction-api.md

-Before we get started, let's begin by making clear that this isn't going to be a deep dive on TensorFlow, neural networks, inductive logic, Bayesian networks, genetic algorithms or any other sub-heading from the [Machine Learning wikipedia article](https://en.wikipedia.org/wiki/Machine_learning).
+Before we get started, let's begin by making clear that this isn't going to be a deep dive on TensorFlow, neural networks, inductive logic, Bayesian networks, genetic algorithms or any other sub-heading from the [Machine Learning Wikipedia article](https://en.wikipedia.org/wiki/Machine_learning).
 Nor is this really a Go-heavy article, but rather an introduction to machine learning via a simple consumption of the Google Prediction API.

 ## How the Google Prediction API works

-The Google Prediction API attempts to predict answers to questions by either predicting a numeric value for that item based on similar valued examples in its training data ("regression"), or choosing a category that describes it given a set of similar categorized items in its training data ("categorical").
+The Google Prediction API attempts to guess answers to questions by either predicting a numeric value between 0 and 1 for that item based on similar valued examples in its training data ("regression"), or choosing a category that describes it given a set of similar categorized items in its training data ("categorical").

 The training data is used to generate a model, and it is the model that attempts to provide answers to future questions we ask via the Google Prediction API.
+In this context, *questions* refers to any input into the model, and *answers* refers to the expected outputs.

 For example, imagine we have trained a model with the following data: